Carmignac: Funds managed

-As of 2019, Carmignac managed 21 investment strategies.
+As of 2026, Carmignac managed 26 investment strategies.
 These activities include, among others, equity and fixed income management.

 In May 2019, it was announced that Carmignac launched six new OEICs funds in the United Kingdom in a push to increase its European presence beyond the French market.
 The funds are similar to those the firm is already managing in France.
 In April 2019, Marie-Anne Allier took over the co-management of Carmignac Sécurité Fond.
 In the same year, three of the company's funds were certified with the French SRI label for sustainable investment vehicles.

 The firm launched two more funds in June that year, called the Carmignac Portfolio Grandchildren fund and the Carmignac Portfolio Family Governed fund.
 These aim to provide financial security to children.

+In 2024, Carmignac opened its first private equity strategy.
+It also launched Carmignac Portfolio Tech Solutions in 2024.
+Naomi Waistell joined the business to co-manage Carmignac’s emerging market strategy in 2025.